webXtended/Relacx/README.md

 COMPONENT the React component for which the controller needs to be made.

-A controller can have two type of properties:
+A controller can have three type of properties:

  * Action
+ * BroadcastAction
  * ActionListener

 > Action